 - If you would rather not ask for the records yourself, you can designate a representative, someone you trust, to request them for you.
 You will have to sign your name and provide your dates of employment to request this information.

 You can make a difference for yourself, your co-workers, and your family.

 - Learn all you can about pesticide health and safety from the training materials and safety poster.
 These are required to be provided to all workers.

 - Avoid taking pesticide residues home with you.

-- Children and pregnant women are especially sensitive to the effects of pesticides.
+- Remember that children and pregnant women are especially sensitive to the effects of pesticides.